 – Exchange Server usually uses a lot of memory.
 Don´t forget to plan enough disk space for the Pagefiles.
 I saw so many disk designs that have forgotten that part.

 – Reserve 2 physical Cores for the Host OS

-– If you perform on Host Backups reserve Ressources for this as well (RAM/CPU)
+– If you perform on Veeam Host Backups don´t forget to add or plan the needed resources for this on the host (RAM/CPU)

-– Use VHDX whenever it is possible (max 64TB + improved sector alignment + more corruption resistent on power failures)
+– Use VHDX whenever it is possible as it has up to 64TB volumes, improved sector alignment and more corruption resistance on power failures.

 – Don´t forget to plan the space for the *.bin file (equal to memory size)